noemr/Crowdstrike-Falcon-Queries/README.md

 | table([@timestamp, ComputerName, FileName, ImageFileName, ModuleFileName, ModuleBaseAddress], limit=100, sortby=@timestamp, order=desc)

 T1105: Ingress Tool Transfer
-Ingress Tool Transfer involves transferring tools or files from an external source into a compromised environment.
-This is a common step for attackers to bring in their preferred utilities, malware, or additional payloads.

 1. Download Utilities Executing with Suspicious Command Lines
 #event_simpleName=ProcessRollup2
 | in(FileName, values=["bitsadmin.exe", "certutil.exe", "powershell.exe", "curl.exe", "wget.exe"])